Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 • Refreshments, including fruit and beverages, are available in the office.

-• 28 days annual leave, including a 3‑day company shutdown period + UK public holidays
+• 28 days annual leave, inclusive of a 3-day company shutdown period + UK Bank Holidays.

 Seniority level